con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	% tshig bden pa dang bden par smra - monlam version

 The lord of speech, the master of expression,
-Most skilled with words, adept with language, truthful,
+Most skilled in words, adept with language, truthful,
 With boundless words, the teacher of the truth,
 Providing teachings on the fourfold truth, (50)